 For each plot, the blue points are the individual data points from each participant for that movement/landing style.
 The red line is the linear regression, which is the straight line that best fits the data - that is, that best fits in such a way that it minimises the distance between the line and all the data points as best as possible.
 The fainter red area around the regression line is the standard error (SE).
 The narrower the SE is, the less varied the data is, which means any correlation found may be more reliable.

-Generally, the steeper the line either up or down, the stronger the correlation between the variables (either positively correlated if the line is going up from left to right, or negatively if it’s going down).
+Generally, the less ‘spread out’ the data points around are the line as it goes either up or down, the stronger the correlation between the variables (either positively correlated if the line is going up from left to right, or negatively if it’s going down).
 To help with this distinction, I’ve also annotated the plots with Pearson’s R, which is a numerical representation of the strength of the correlation relationship.
 The closer R is to 1, the stronger the correlation.
-A flat, horizontal line means there isn’t much correlation, while a line at a 45° angle indicates a very strong correlation.
+A hazy cloud of points means there isn’t much correlation, while a perfect line indicates a very strong correlation.
+The ‘steepness’ of the line doesn’t indicate much about the correlation, but does kind of indicate how much a unit change in one variable affects the other - the steeper the line, the more a change in y produced by a change in x.

 Just as an example of perfect correlation, from the parkour vaulting data - the plot below plots the participant’s weight as recorded on the force platform in Newtons against their weight calculated in kilograms.
 As the Newton-to-kilogram conversion is the same for each weight recorded (Newtons divided by 9.81 for earth’s gravity), they always correlate perfectly.
 As weight in Newtons goes up, weight in kilograms always goes up by the exact same amount.
-On the plot, this means a perfect 45° linear regression line and no SE shading at all.
+On the plot, this means a perfect 45° line of data points, an equally perfect linear regression line, and no SE shading at all.

 Of course, correlation does not mean causation, so it’s important to note any relationships found with these plots doesn’t automatically mean one causes they other; there could be many reasons for the relationship outside of the two variables under the microscope.
 I’ll mention that a little bit more as we go.